 CyStack Web Security (CWS) is a Security vulnerability scanning and monitoring for web applications developed by CyStack.
-It's built to simplify and automate the Vulnerability Assessment by focusing to:
+It streamlines and automates Vulnerability Assessment by prioritizing:

-CWS helps organizations prioritize vulnerabilities based on their severity and potential impact.
-CVSS Score is an important tool supporting us in this task.
-This can help organizations prioritize their efforts to address the most critical vulnerabilities first.
+CWS empowers organizations to evaluate vulnerabilities by their severity and potential impact, leveraging the CVSS Score as an essential metric.
+This approach enables organizations to strategically address the most crucial vulnerabilities first.

 Collecting information about a target tech stack, network, and infrastructure.

 CWS employs a method involving the injection of extensive random data, known as 'fuzzing', into software to uncover vulnerabilities.
 This technique aims to trigger crashes or unexpected behavior.
 By leveraging this technology, CWS identifies 0-day and unexplored vulnerabilities within the target system.

 We consistently obtain fresh CVE IDs, 1-day vulnerabilities, and exploited flaws from reputable sources.
 Our team subsequently crafts PoC code for these matters, seamlessly integrating them into CWS.

 Testing a web app with authenticated credentials increases vulnerability detection and access potential.
 CWS provides two methods for scanning behind logins: Header modification (Cookies and auth tokens) and Basic authentication.

 Get an overview of your security posture just on one screen

 Collaborate effortlessly with your team, CXOs, and our security experts

 Obtain comprehensive vulnerability details including descriptions, reproduction steps, and actionable guidelines for resolution.